Nikkei's FT buy follows years of attempting to break into English news

 But it has remained unable to break out from its home shores since starting life in 1876 as a commodities pricing report published by a trading company.

-The broadsheet rose to become Japan's premier economic daily, sponsoring - as the Financial Times once did - the country's main stock index, the Nikkei .N225.
+The broadsheet rose to become Japan's premier economic daily, sponsoring - as the Financial Times once did - the country's main stock index, the Nikkei.

 The paper has struggled, however, to translate its dominance in Japanese-language business media into success among English-speaking readers in an international market.